Gasps and stunned silence as first passengers cross train disaster site in Odisha | Business

 - India

 Some passengers gasped.
-Others muttered ''Jagganth Jagganth''.
+Others muttered ''Jagannath Jagannath''.
 Most were too stunned to say anything as everyone gazed out of the windows.

 The Vande Bharat express had slowed down to a crawl as it passed by the site of Friday night's train crash near Bahanga Bazar station, providing passengers a close up glimpse of the evidence of the horror -- a few upturned coaches, a crane and workers cleaning up the site.